Wesswanson/BasicArduino-1/README.md

 * delay() sets a delay time before the next action (this is needed to prevent it from crashing).

 Also, you will need to know:
-* Put a semicollen after each line of code.
+* Put a semicolen after each line of code.
 * Put two slashes before a line of text or a slash and a star before and after multiple lines of code.
 * Make sure there is a bracket before and after the code in the void setup and the void loop.